zw-weng/EduConnect-Xcode/README.md

 ```bash
 flutter pub get
 ```
-After the dependencies are installed, you can launch the application on an emulator or a connected device with:
+After the dependencies are installed, you can launch the application on an Android emulator or a connected Android device with:
 ```bash
 flutter run
 ```